Phillip-England/staci/README.md

 # Staci
-A Suite of Web Components Which Add Behavior to Static HTML 💄

-Staci is all about *complimenting* existing HTML.
-Simply drop in a few web components, add some attributes, and let Staci do all the work 🤤.
+Lightweight, reactive signals for dynamic web interactions 💄

+## Use-Case
+`staci` is all about *complimenting* existing HTML.
+Other reactive solutions attempt to dictate the way you write your HTML.
+When you want to generate HTML, you must do so **with the framework**.

-Staci is not about replacing you're existing wife__ I mean system.
-Rather, Staci intends to join-in where needed.
-She can be adopted incrementally overtime.
+`staci` is different.
+She is not about replacing you're existing wife__ I mean system.
+Rather, `staci` intends to join-in where needed and can be adopted incrementally overtime.

+## Installation
+`staci` is not bundled.. yet.
+I will get to that.
+For now, simply copy `./static/js/staci.js` and paste it into your own project.

 ## Counter Example
-Need to define some `state`?
-Cool:
 ```html
 <script>
     staci.signal("count", 0)